 Starring Emily Beecham, Andreas Pietschmann, Aneurin Barnard, and Isabella Wei, the show was about passengers on an immigrant ship traveling to the new continent who get caught in a mysterious riddle after finding a second vessel adrift on the open sea.

-The show ended on a monumentally huge cliffhanger and was designed to be at least three seasons but as you’ve gathered by now, that won’t be happening.
+The show ended on a monumentally huge cliffhanger and was designed to be at least three seasons, but as you’ve gathered by now, that won’t happen.

 When and why was 1899 canceled?

 Baran bo Odar first released the news on December 2nd, 2022, in a statement on Instagram, which read: